gauravshharma/laravel-quiz/README.md

 Navigate to project directory and open terminal to install packages `composer install`

-Update DB settings in `.env.example` file found in the root
+Update DB settings in `.env.example` file found in the root and rename to `.env`

 Migrate DB
 `php artisan migrate`